sethlawson/helpfulscripts/README.md

 # helpfulscripts
-some short python scripts I've written to do various comp biology automation like tasks (eg data cleaning) as well as more general scripts that I may have just made once but kept for it's handiness.
+Some short python scripts I've written to do various data cleaning things.
+Biologists run into all sorts of data from different places ^^ Most of these are really just for me but enjoy poking around!